 Another idea you maybe didn’t think about much: your student ID can be so much more than a card with a less-than-flattering picture of yourself.
 Many of your favorite stores and restaurants offer a student discount, often for anywhere from 5% to 20% off your order or purchase.

 Getting all the discounts you can makes saving a whole lot easier when you do want to spend and ensures you can put more of what you make in a safe place until you need it.
 Ask about student discounts and deals everywhere you go.
 Some businesses may not openly advertise their student discounts but would be more than happy to provide them if you ask.

 7. Spend smart

-8. Get a summer job
+8. Get a summer job or part-time job

 If you’re old enough, getting a summer job will help you save some extra cash when necessary.

 If you don’t have any significant plans during your summer vacation, why not make money?
 It keeps you from making regrettable decisions with whatever allowance or little money you may have.
 Plus, it allows you to keep replenishing your account(s) until it’s time to hit the books again.